stm32duino/wiki_contrib/Firmata-example.md

   **Note:** Firmata library has been updated for the STM32 core.
 That's why _Firmata_ is displayed twice.
   1. "Examples for any board" section
-  2. "Examples for Nucleo L476RG" section
+  2. "Examples for Nucleo-64" section

-  Select the _firmata_ for the _Nucleo L476RG_
+  Select the _firmata_ for the _Nucleo-64_
   [[/img/SelectSpecificExample.png|alt="StandardFirmata example selection"]]

 4. Click the upload button